things-to-do

 6. Explore Plaza de Espana

 Plaza de Espana is Seville's most photographed location, a grandiose semicircular plaza built for the 1929 Ibero-American Exposition.
-Its scale is immense: 170 metres in diameter, with a canal, bridges, and a building wrapped in ceramic tiles representing each Spanish province.
+Its scale is immense, 170 metres in diameter, with a canal, bridges, and a building wrapped in ceramic tiles representing each Spanish province.

 The plaza looks artificial on first encounter, almost too perfect.

 But the craftsmanship is genuine, and the sheer ambition impresses.
 Come at sunset when the light turns the tiles golden.
+The warm light makes the ceramics glow, and the north end looking south gives you the classic shot.

 Plaza de Espana